 There are three main indigenous tribes in the Ecuadorian Amazon: the Huaorani, Shuar, and Kichwa.
 Through community tourism, they share their lifestyle, hunting and shamanic practices with visitors.

 7. Hike in El Cajas National Park

+Are you looking for ecoturism things to do in Ecuador?
 Take a walk on the wild side in this high altitude park west of Cuenca where enchanted forests, glimmering lakes and craggy peaks await discovery as giant hummingbirds and the mysterious Virgin Mary rock look on.

 8. Stroll along the riverfront in Cuenca

 Lined with centuries’ old mansions towering up the hillside from the water’s edge, the walk by Tomebamba River is a walk through colonial history, reminiscent of European towns.